-Be sure to turn on the power 6 hours before operation in order to have power running to the crankcase heater and to protect the compressor.
+Turn ON the power 6 hours before operation in order to have power running to the crankcase heater and to protect the compressor.

 Turn on the power supply of the outdoor unit and all indoor units.
 When the communication between indoor units and outdoor unit(s) is established and normal, the 7-segment display indication state will be as below (default situation when shipped from factory).